Dannyets/syte-task-api/README.md

 ## Installation
 ### Docker
-In order to run everything all you need to do is run the following command:
+In order to run everything all you need to do is run the following commands:

+    yarn install
     docker-compose up

 ## Usage